Cross-posted at Jezebel.

 (4) Put them back together and play!

-See the full instructions at Instructables.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+See the full instructions at Instructables.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.